-For the purposes of determining regulatory capital requirements, the potential loss arising from operational risk was primarily estimated at DZ BANK as at December 31, 2021 using the Standardized Approach in accordance with article 317 CRR.
-As at December 31, 2021, the banking group's capital requirements for operational risk amounted to €839 million (December 31, 2020: €849 million).
+For the purposes of determining regulatory capital requirements, the potential loss arising from operational risk was primarily estimated in the DZ BANK banking group as at December 31, 2022 using the Standardized Approach in accordance with article 317 CRR.
 Due to its definition, the 'gross income' indicator used in this approach enables only very limited risk-sensitive management of operational risk.
-By contrast, the operational risk instruments 'internal and external loss data' and 'scenario-based risk self-assessments' used in the economic capital model show historical and future components of operational risk and, in conjunction with a risk-sensitive capital allocation, enable the economic measurement and management of operational risk.
+By contrast, the operational-risk instruments 'internal and external loss data' and 'scenario-based risk self-assessments' used in the economic capital model show historical and future components of operational risk and, in conjunction with a risk-sensitive capital allocation, enable the economic measurement and management of operational risk.